H4HWV2011/msjarvis-public-docs/thesis/31-mountainshares-and-infrastructure.md

 Chapter 31 closes MountainShares and Commons as a **documented, partially live infrastructure layer**: knowledge corpora, a commons RAG seed, a community Hilbert commons aggregation target, and a healthy gateway, all running under BBB/guardian and Hilbert state/time supervision.

-It stops short of claiming a public DAO, live currency, or investment rights, and instead fixes MountainShares in this thesis as a **governed commons knowledge substrate** that can later support more ambitious community systems when separate gates are passed.
+It stops short of claiming a public DAO, live currency, or investment rights, and instead fixes MountainShares in this thesis as a **governed commons knowledge substrate** that can later support more ambitious community systems — including civic‑energy accounting — when separate gates are passed.